vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 **1. Docker**

 You need to get [docker installed](https://docs.docker.com/install/).
 Use `docker -v` to verify you have a working version of docker.
 The one I have is `Docker version 17.12.0-ce, build c97c6d6`.
-You'll know more about docker in a minute (or in an hour if you have to go through all the setup here).
+You'll know more about docker in a minute.
+Installing and getting to know docker is a great investment of your time.
+You'll receive returns in multiples as you start to use docker for all your projects.

 **2. Docker Compose**

 Next one is to install [Docker compose](https://docs.docker.com/compose/install/).
-It will allow you to piece multiple services together.
+It will allow you to orchestrate multiple docker services together.
 Try `docker-compose -v` to ensure a working version.
 Here is the result from my terminal: `docker-compose version 1.16.1, build 6d1ac21`.

 **3. Free Tier Login Accounts**

-  * [GitHub]
+  * [GitHub] - to store your code in the cloud
-  * [Travis]
+  * [Travis] - to build and test your changes
-  * [Heroku]
+  * [Heroku] - to deploy your app to cloud
-  * [Auth0]
+  * [Auth0] - to manage identity of your users

 None of them should cost you a dime for following this workflow!